 Loan Types

 There are two types of Federal Direct Stafford loans: subsidized and unsubsidized.
-The interest rate for loans processed during the 2021–22 academic year is fixed at 3.73 percent.
-A 1.057% origination fee is subtracted from the loan funds.
-Please note, interest rates, subsidies, and origination fees may change.
-Updated information will be published as it becomes available.

 A student must have financial need to receive a subsidized loan.
 Financial need is not required to be eligible for an unsubsidized loan.
 During the time that a student is enrolled on at least a half-time basis (two course credits per term) the federal government will pay the interest on a subsidized FDS loan.
 Interest will accrue during the in-school periods on an unsubsidized FDS loan.
 A student has the option of paying the interest during in-school periods or adding the interest to the principal of the loan.
 Principal payments begin after the six-month grace period.

 Once a student is no longer enrolled at least half-time, repayment begins after a six-month grace period.
 During the grace period, the student will receive repayment information from the loan servicer, including the first payment due date.
 Information on the servicer assigned to a student’s loans can be looked up on studentaid.gov.